Diversity and Equity Center

 - To create a campus culture accepting of all people, ideas, and culture.

 Grays Harbor College values the respect for diversity of people, ideas, culture, and the environment.

-The Diversity & Equity Center (DEC) is located in the Hillier Union Building (HUB).
+The Diversity & Equity Center (DEC) is located in the room 4134 in the Schermer Building (4000).

 Diversity Lectures Series